Allthenticate/google-authenticator-to-allthenticator/Readme.md

+# Importing to ALLthenticator

+After installing ALLthenticator, I needed a way to import my Google Authenticator OTP codes because I wan't going to go to 50 websites and register a new authenticator.
+I found [a Gist](https://gist.github.com/mapster/4b8b9f8f6b92cc1ca58ae5506e0508f7) by [Alexander Hoem Rosbach](https://gist.github.com/mapster) that decoded the QR codes and printed them to the terminal.
+I slightly modified this code to convert the data to `otpauth://` URLs so I could turn them into QR codes to import into ALLthenticator.

+[!IMPORTANT] The below sections are mostly from Alexander's Gist, but have been slightly modified for clarification.
+The "I", they speak of is Alexander, not me.

 # Export Google Authenticator secret OTP-keys
 I recently got myself a Yubikey and wanted to set up the Yubico Authenticator with all the OTPs I had in Google Authenticator.
 Unfortunately Yubico Authenticator doesn't support scanning the QR-code that the Google Authenticator generates when you export